azdavis/azdavis.net/posts/en/lambda-cube.md

 Many programming languages have both terms and types.
 Terms are also sometimes called expressions.

-Terms, like `3` or `false`, denote the data being manipulated, while types, like `Number` or `Boolean`, describe what operations are permitted on terms.
+Terms, like `3` or `false`, denote the data being manipulated.
+By contrast, types, like `u32` (aka "unsigned 32-bit integer") or `bool`, describe what operations are permitted on terms.

-For instance, if you have a term of type `Number`, you might be able to do things like add or subtract with other `Number`s.
-And if you have a term of type `Boolean` (aka `true` or `false`), you could do things like negate it or use it to branch with an `if` construct.
+For instance, if you have a term of type `u32`, you might be able to do things like add or subtract with other `u32`s.
+And if you have a term of type `bool` (aka `true` or `false`), you could do things like negate it or use it to branch with an `if` construct.

 Many programming languages also have functions.
-For example, we could define the function `is_zero`, which takes a term of type `Number` (like 3) and returns a term of type `Boolean` (like `false`).
+For example, we could define the function `is_zero`, which takes a term of type `u32` (like 3) and returns a term of type `bool` (like `false`).

 `is_zero` is a function from terms to terms.
 However, given the existence of both types and terms, there are $2^2 = 4$ distinct varieties of function to